 From Nyland’s work with the following languages it appears that all highly developed languages, without exception, were invented by linguists; some languages turned out more elegant and useful than others.
 If this is indeed the case, then we should be entitled to start facing out some of the unnecessary and dying ones, such as Celtic, Friesian, Wallonian, Flemish, Catalan etc. Danish and Norwegian are almost the same so why not combine them, as the Basques did with their seven languages, which are now together called Euskera Batua or Unified Basque.
 Ukrainian and Russian, Galician and Portuguese, Finnish and Estonian, Polish and Kashubian, Czech and Slovak, Macedonian and Bulgarian etc. all can be combined with a bit of good will.
 Why treasure something as artificial and unauthentic as the many unnecessary and people-dividing Benedictine language creations that we are now stuck with?

 Nyland noted that the European nations were making tremendous strides to unify under one government, one monetary system, one army, no boundaries, and now it is time to simplify the church-caused language bewilderment and start working toward a Unified European language, which we could call Euro Batua, which could be English or Spanish, but not German.
-The third millennium A.D. could be celebrated by starting to work toward the Universal language, it is long overdue.
-It is a pity that this Universal language cannot again be the Saharan of our ancestors.
+The third millennium A.D. could be celebrated by starting to work toward the Universal Language, it is long overdue.
+It is a pity that this Universal language cannot again be the Saharan or even the Igbo Language of our ancestors.
 It is just too complicated and too difficult to learn.
-Nevertheless, Nyland hoped that the oldest highly developed language in the entire world shall not be allowed to die.
-Let Latin and Greek and Sanskrit only be remembered in books, we can well do without them, but the Basque language must survive and be spoken by a vibrant population, if necessary through the creation of a United Nations Heritage Region called Euskadi.
+Nevertheless, Nyland hoped that the oldest highly developed language in the entire world should not be allowed to die.
+Let Latin and Greek and Sanskrit only be remembered in books, we can well do without them, but the Basque Language must survive and be spoken by a vibrant population, if necessary through the creation of a United Nations Heritage Region called Euskadi.
 Nyland thought that it would be a worthy project for the U.N.